 F-line Automatic fire suppression system for the electric cabinets

-Every year more than 40000 fires occur due to violations of the rules for the installation and operation of electrical equipment, and direct material damages exceed 4 billion rubles.
+Every year more than 40000 fires occur due to violations of rules for installation and operation of electrical equipment, and direct material damage exceeds 4 billion rubles.
 By statistic number of fires this is the second reason of fires followed closely to the careless handling of fire.
-Significant damage is caused by fires of the electric boards and electrical cabinets.
+Significant damage is caused by fires of electric boards and electrical cabinets.

 Electric cabinet after fire

-Burning of the electrical equipment and cable in the cabinet (Figure 1) result to disconnection of the electrical consumers for a long time.
-This in its turn results to significant shutdown material losses of the enterprise.
-Effective fire-fighting protection of the electrical cabinets is provided using the self-contained gas fire extinguishing systems.
-As explained by VNIIPO item 8 in Table A.4 of Annex A of the Code of Regulations SP5.13130.2009 should be interpreted as follows: "Electrical boards and electrical cabinets (including switchgears) located in the rooms of the functional fire hazard Class F1.11), a volume of which is less than 0.1 cu.m are to be protected with the automatic fire alarm system (AFAS), and a volume of which is 0.1 cu.m or more are to be protected with the automatic fire extinguishing system (AFES)".
+Fire in electrical cabinet (Figure 1) leads to disconnection of the electrical consumers for a long time.
+This in its turn results in significant shutdown material losses of the enterprise.
+Effective fire-fighting protection of electrical cabinets is provided using the self-contained gas fire extinguishing systems.
+As explained by VNIIPO (Russian Fire Research Institute) item 8 in Table A.4 of Annex A of the Code of Regulations SP5.13130.2009 should be interpreted as follows: "Electrical boards and electrical cabinets (including switchgears) located in the rooms of the functional fire hazard Class F1.11), a volume of which is less than 0.1 cu.m are to be protected with the automatic fire alarm system (AFAS), and a volume of which is 0.1 cu.m or more are to be protected with the automatic fire suppression system.

-1) The listed equipment is to be protected by the self-contained fire extinguishing installations.
+1) Listed equipment is to be protected by self-contained fire extinguishing devices.